christophhoeppke/maxnodf/README.md

   - `quality = 2`, uses a simulated annealing algorithm, with the greedy algorithm output as the start point.
 Best results, but requires the most computation time.

+### `NODFc()`

+To control for maximum nestedness, connectance and network size, Song et al. (2017) propose the NODF\_c metric: (NODF/max(NODF))/(C \* log(S)) where C is the network connectance, S is the geometric mean of the number of plants and pollinators in the network, NODF is the raw NODF of the network and max(NODF) is the maximum nestedness that can be achieved in a network with the same number of rows, columns and links as web, subject to the constraint that all rows and columns must have at least one link (as calculated by `maxnodf()`). `NODFc` calculates this NODF\_c metric.
+As input, `NODFc` takes a numeric matrix describing a bipartite network, as well as the same `quality` argument values described above.

+### `nodf_cpp()`

+A simple function that takes a bipartite matrix as input, and returns the raw NODF value of the matrix.
+Used internally by `maxnodf`.
+Calculation is quick, because it is implemented in C++.

 ## Example